Tenure track

 The following criteria are considered key criteria when reviewing a candidate for tenure and determining excellence in either research/artistic work and/or teaching:

-When recruiting or reviewing a candidate for advancing to full professor level, in addition to the key criteria mentioned above, the following factors are also considered::
+When appointing a full professor, in addition to the key criteria mentioned above, the following factors are also considered:

 In general, candidates for full professor are expected to have increasing contributions to impact and service, for example, including the following activities:

-For candidates in the tenure track, both tenure and advancement reviews focus mainly on merits achieved since the previous review.
+For candidates in the tenure track, all appointment reviews focus mainly on merits achieved since the previous review.

 For more detailed descriptions of evaluation processes and criteria, see the Aalto Tenure Track Policies and Procedures document.